How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 • For table settings, use organic napkin rings made from twine or twigs, nature-inspired place cards, and simple table runners in natural fibers.

-• Balance any pastels by mixing them with more neutral colors, such as white, cream, wheat, taupe.
+• Balance any pastels by mixing them with more neutral colors, such as white, cream, wheat, or taupe.
 Have at least twice as many natural materials as you do pastels.

 • Tone down the color palette of florals and patterns for a softer feel.